 Being human, we are inclined to want all our prayers answered in our time frame and, this is not how it is-Sometimes, I feel, "God" is testing our faithfulness to him-He does reply to our prayers-but in "His" time-If we put our faith and, full trust in our" Father" knowing he will respond, so He will.

 He does not always answer the way we expect Him to and we miss it.
 Sometimes we ask amiss and it is not His will.

 When we sometimes think that God does not answer our prayers, it is because we are so impatient.
 We want our prayers answered immediately and God will answer all prayers, BUT IN HIS TIME.
 We have to learn patience and to continue to pray earnestly and not give up, the prayers will be answered.
 Perseverance is very important and always remember to thank the Lord for his never ending love that He has for us.
 He wants us all to humble ourselves before him, He wants us to be healthy and have success, but we must always put Him first.

 seems as if Gods isn't answering us only because he wants us to wait.
 Just

 because He does not give us what we pray for instantaneously is not a refusal to

 God bless us all!

-explaining why we wait sometimes with frustration after
+sufficient in explaining why we wait sometimes with frustration after praying.

-LORD?
-I will return to you at the appointed time next year
+for the LORD?
+I will return to you at the appointed time next year and Sarah

 The Lord appoints all times not us.